Neural Representations for Modeling Variation in Speech: Materials

 Human accent ratings are widely used to evaluate accentedness in speech \citep{koster1993evaluation, munro1995nonsegmental, magen1998perception, munro2001modeling}.
-To evaluate our method, we report Pearson's correlation between the computed acoustic (or phonetic transcription-based) differences and the averaged human accent ratings.
+Similarly, human ratings have been used to determine how different dialects are from each other \citep{gooskens2004perceptive}.
+To evaluate our method, we report Pearson's correlation between the computed acoustic (or phonetic transcription-based) differences and the averaged human accent (or dialect difference) ratings.
 While we evaluated read as opposed to spontaneous speech, \citet{munro1994evaluations} found that human accent ratings are not different for the two types of speech.